shantanuv09/Donate-Now/README.md

 - Track fundraising progress

 ### 🛡 Admin
+- Approve or reject organizer joining requests
 - Approve or reject campaigns
-- Release funds on goal achievement
 - View all users and donations

 ---